 At the start of exhalation, the diaphragm relaxes and moves upwards again.
 As it moves, it presses against the lungs, pushing air out of the lungs and into the outside world.

 The Vocal Cords and Sound Production

+The vocal cords are also important in the production of a hiccup.
 The trachea, or windpipe, is the tube that transports inhaled air to the lungs.
 At the start of the trachea is an expanded region called the larynx, or voice box.
 The larynx contains the two vocal cords (also known as vocal folds), which are positioned across the diameter of the air passage.

 When we aren't producing a sound, the vocal cords are separated by a v-shaped space.
 This space allows air to pass into and out of the trachea.
 When we need to make sounds, the vocal cords move closer together.
-A complex combination of exhalation, vocal cord vibrations and muscle actions produces our speech.
+A complex combination of exhalation, vocal cord vibrations, and muscle actions produces our speech.

-Hiccups, the Diaphragm and the Vocal Cords
+Hiccups, the Diaphragm, and the Vocal Cords